 Stockholders' equity rose from P6.1 Billion in 2022 to P6.4 Billion in 2023 as earnings from investments are plowed back to the Company.
+No dividends were declared in 2023.

 The Company's five (5) key performance indicators are as follows: